entropyxyz/entropy-core/crates/client/js-README.md

 - `message: Uint8Array` the message to sign.
 - `auxData: Uint8Array | undefined` auxiliary data to be passed to the program, if present.

-If successful it returns the signature encoded as a string.
-A `Signature` type will be implemented soon.
+If successful it returns a `Signature`.

 ```js
 const signature = await client.sign(